storm-fsv-cvut/smoderp2d-manual/README.md

 # smoderp2d-manual
+Start guide and
-Manual of the rainfall-runoff/erosion model SMODERP2D (in Czech)
+Reference manual of the rainfall-runoff/erosion model SMODERP2D (in Czech)